temenostech/TemenosHypermediaAPI/rels/authorise/index.md

 PUT

 ## description
 This type of resource is designed to provide a deal approval facility for a T24 Application.
 When entering deals into T24 it is common practice to require an additional user to authorise the newly `input` deal.
-This `authorise` resource provides that capability by allowing the second user to POST their approval.
+This `authorise` resource provides that capability by allowing the second user to PUT their approval.

 ## uri templates